 James Oberstar, former chairman of the U.S. House of Representatives Transportation and Infrastructure Committee, died May 3 at age 79 at his home in Potomac, Md.
 No cause of death was given.
 Elected in the post-Watergate wave of 1974, the Democrat represented his northern Minnesota district for 36 years and was the state’s longest-serving congressman.
 Oberstar was chairman of the Transportation and Infrastructure Committee from 2007 until he left Congress after his narrow defeat by ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Former T&I Chairman Oberstar Dead At 79".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Former T&I Chairman Oberstar Dead At 79".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.